 Most places you can reach by walking, so use it as an opportunity to do some exercise and burn off the tacos that you’ve been eating.

 Colectivos are essentially Mexico’s version of a bus service, mainly used by locals.
-They are usually white mini vans that are a very cheap way of getting around.
+They are usually white minivans that are a cheap way of getting around.

 Colectivos tend to advertise some of their destinations, but if in doubt of where it’s going, flag it down and ask.
 If it’s not going exactly where you want it to, you can just use it to go in the general direction that you want.

 An easy and cheap way to get to Palenque ruins is by colectivo.
 You can flag them down from outside the ADO bus station in town.
 Plenty of colectivos will drive past you and will have a sign on their dashboard saying ‘ruinas’.
 The journey should take around 20 minutes and cost 25 MXN ($1.25).

 There are plenty of taxis roaming around and can easily be flagged down from the street.
-Most destinations are likely to be only a short distance away so taxis fares should be relatively cheap.
+Most destinations are likely to be only a short distance away so taxi fares should be relatively cheap.

-If you arrive in Palenque with your luggage and don’t want to walk, don’t worry there’s plenty of taxis.
+If you arrive in Palenque with your luggage and don’t want to walk, don’t worry, there are plenty of taxis.

 You can also get taxis to the ruins if you don’t want to take the colectivo.

 Expect to pay between 40-100 pesos for short taxi rides and around 200-250 when coming from the airport.

-As mentioned in the top 5 things to do in Palenque, there are a number of day trips in the surrounding area.
+We’ve mentioned in the top 5 things to do in Palenque that there are a number of day trips in the surrounding area.
 Therefore, it may be beneficial for some travellers to rent a car if they want the freedom to explore.

 However, large car rental companies don’t operate in Palenque, so you’ll either have to rent a car from a local company or pick it up from Villahermosa.